2015 Tryout Schedule

 Wanted: Coaches to Work at HP Tryouts

 Are you an adult willing to help out at one or more of our HP tryouts?
-We are always looking for coaches to help on court to run drills, toss balls, etc. Please fill out this form if you want to help out!
+We are always looking for coaches to help on court to run drills, toss balls, etc. Please fill out this form if you are available/interested in assisting.
+These form submissions are sent automatically to Kurt Trout, but if you need to connect with him directly, he can be reached at [email protected] Thanks!

 2015 Tryout Registration Process